From top left:

 • Set a path to ending all types of homelessness

-Currently, SHW has ten member agencies that include Pacific House in Stamford, Open Door Shelter, Children & Family Agency, Mid-Fairfield AIDS Project in Norwalk, Catholic Charities of Fairfield County and New Reach.
+Currently, SHW has ten member agencies that include Pacific House in Stamford, Open Door Shelter, Family & Children’s Agency, Mid-Fairfield AIDS Project in Norwalk, Catholic Charities of Fairfield County and New Reach.
 SHW benefits from these leaders who have extensive experience and can act expeditiously to develop solutions and provide direction to SHW staff.